wanghaisheng/responsive-landing-page-starter/content/blog/en/31-hackathon-ideas-for-your-next-marathon-coding-event.md

 ![A coder at work on a hackathon project. ](https://lh3.googleusercontent.com/J6SRYXQB416r82J_FKbsNbM_XERnqc-LQtuWd-2peOrfGQ8sIgcYfofTkqW3VI4Cqn-t9dht3nxTd_GGzPaLcAu_erTep-2NWC_QGoQxEjmSDyTzm3bLnQIkjcu9u3IlzK-KE4Zf=s1600)

-First, I want to highlight a few popular hackathons, so you can have a few ideas of what events to sign up for.
+First, I want to highlight a few popular hackathons, so you can have an idea of what events to sign up for.
 First up is Hacktoberfest.
 [Hacktoberfest is all about open-source.](https://hacktoberfest.digitalocean.com/resources) Put on by DigitalOcean, participants contribute to open-source projects for a chance to win swag.

 [HackMIT](https://hackmit.org/#about) is another popular hackathon.
 It is a weekend-long event where students work on new software or hardware projects.
 Beware, however, because this event is not known as beginner-friendly!